elton0022/UFC/README.md

 # UFC
-Repository for codes of several projects developed at the Federal University of Ceará
+Repository for codes of several projects developed at the Universidade Federal do Ceará